Getting started

 After creating your repository

-The following steps apply to your new repository, not the upptime/upptime template repository.
+The following steps apply to your new repository, not the upptime/upptime

 Enable publishing